Eagle

 Keep Wildlife Wild

 During the breeding season, Bald Eagles can be found near various waterbodies (streams, rivers, lakes).
-The ideal location for nesting and roosting is large open bodies of water with ample fish and forest cover.
-Bald Eagles will use tall, mature super-canopy trees to build their nests using sticks and large branches.
+The ideal location for nesting and roosting is large trees near large open bodies of water with ample fish and forest cover.
+Bald Eagles use tall, mature super-canopy trees to build their nests using sticks and large branches.
 The nest is then lined with softer material like moss or grass.
 Bald Eagles are monogamous and, in most cases, mate for life.
-They will lay up to 2 to 3 eggs in late winter-early spring after they reach sexual maturity around 4 to 5 years old.
+They lay up to 2 to 3 eggs in late winter-early spring after they reach sexual maturity around 4 to 5 years old.
 Both parents share the role of incubating eggs and feeding the chicks.